Info

 How much to expand the box's size without affecting the layout.

 This can be a single length for all sides or a dictionary of lengths for individual sides.
-Relative lengths are relative to the box size without outset.
+Relative lengths for this parameter are relative to the box size excluding outset.
 See the documentation for inset above for further details.

 This is useful to prevent padding from affecting line layout.
 For a generalized version of the example below, see the documentation for the raw text's block parameter.